raspberrypi/style-guide/style-guide.md

 *   CSV – comma-separated values
 *   CubeSat - not cubesat or cube sat
 *   curriculum (pl. curricula)
+*   cut-out - *there is a cut-out in the side of the case to make room for the camera cable.* Note hyphen, do not close up.
 *   cyber- – avoid as a prefix where possible: dated.
 If you do need to use it, don't hyphenate. *Cyberattack, cyberterrorism.*

 ###D